Thomas Rosenbaum: Initiatives

-In Rosenbaum's tenure as president of Caltech, more new initiatives were implemented at the institute than under any previous presidential administration.
+During Rosenbaum's tenure as president of Caltech, the institute launched several new initiatives and research programs.
 Under Rosenbaum's leadership, Caltech launched the Resnick Sustainability Institute, the Bioscience Initiative, the Chen Neuroscience Institute, the Rothenberg Innovation Initiative, and the Merkin Translational Institute, among others.
-More recently, Rosenbaum launched the Hurt Scholars Program and the Initiative for Caltech's Students, reinforcing academic excellence and student development.
-He also spurred transformational work in seismology at Caltech and advanced research initiatives at the Jet Propulsion Laboratory (JPL).
+More recently, Rosenbaum announced the Hurt Scholars Program and the Initiative for Caltech's Students, programs focused on student support and academic development.
+He also supported work in seismology at Caltech and advanced research initiatives at the Jet Propulsion Laboratory (JPL).

-Alongside his wife, materials scientist Katherine Faber, Rosenbaum has been instrumental in establishing numerous graduate fellowships and research funding opportunities.
-Among their most notable contributions is the $100,000 graduate research fellowship they initiated at the University of Chicago's Pritzker School of Molecular Engineering in 2014.
-This fellowship, designed to enhance the representation of women in STEM fields, offers summer research support to graduate students and diversity in the sciences.
+Alongside his wife, materials scientist Katherine Faber, Rosenbaum has supported graduate fellowships and research funding opportunities.
+Among their most notable contributions is a fellowship they established at the University of Chicago's Pritzker School of Molecular Engineering in 2014.

-Rosenbaum and Faber also established the Guy Rindone Graduate Research Fund which aims to facilitate graduate students' selection of research topics and contributing to the breadth of a student's educational journey.
+Rosenbaum and Faber also established the Guy Rindone Graduate Research Fund which supports graduate students in selecting research topics and broadening their educational experience.
 Their philanthropic work continued with their significant contribution to the Gordon and Betty Moore Graduate Fellowship Match at Caltech in 2017.
 Following this, they initiated the Rosenbaum-Faber Family Graduate Fellowship.
 This fellowship underscores Rosenbaum's dedication to academic freedom, providing graduate students the flexibility to potentially adjust their research paths based on unforeseen results.

 Personal life

 Rosenbaum is married to materials scientist and expert in ceramic engineering and mechanical behavior, Katherine T. Faber.
-Together, they have two sons, Daniel and Michael.
-Rosenbaum is of Jewish heritage.
+Together, they have two sons.